puppetlabs/beaker-i18n_helper/README.md

 #### install_language_pack_on(host, lang)

 Uses Beaker's `install_package` to install a language pack for the desired language.

-e.g.

 ```ruby
 install_language_pack_on(host, 'ja_JP')